Undergraduate Students' Corner

 Undergraduate Research Opportunity Program (UROP)

-The UROP scholarship is a great opportunity to stimulate undergraduate students’ interest in research, and encourage senior students to do graduate studies.
+The UROP scholarship is a great opportunity to stimulate undergraduate students’ interest in research, and encourage senior students to pursue graduate studies.

 Congratulations to the following four students and their supervisors who participated in the program this year, you should be proud of your work!